Opening hours and access

 There are strict requirements for safety training, tidiness and good routines at the workshops.
 You must also have your own dedicated workwear and personal protective equipment.
 Opening hours for students are between 08:30 and 15:00.

-Workshop Technicians are Kristian Skjold and Svein Orrebakken.
+Head Engineers are Kristian Skjold and Klaus Flavio Berntsen.
 Their office is next to the Metal workshop.

 Lacquer and casting studios